 And back to camp.
-The image below also shows one of the “challenges” faced on this trip… There are no trees in Greenland.
-This meant it was usually quite a trek to find some privacy!
+The image below actually shows one of the “challenges” faced on this trip.
+There are no trees in Greenland.
+This meant that it was usually quite a trek to find some privacy!

 Thanks to Dusan for the unexpected opportunity to practice my Spanish before dinner and also the 52-proof Slovakian Slivovitz taster – wow that stuff really sets your lips to tingling!